nordic-institute/X-Road/doc/security_server_sidecar_user_guide.md

     docker inspect <container_name>
     ```

 The external database has been tested both for external PostgreSQL database running in our local machine and in a remote server or inside another Docker container.
-It can also be integrated with AWS RDS, which has been tested for PostgreSQL engine and Aurora PostgreSQL engine (PostgreSQL version 10).
+It can also be integrated with AWS RDS, which has been tested for PostgreSQL engine and Aurora PostgreSQL engine (PostgreSQL versions 10 and 12).

 #### 2.7.1 Reconfigure external database address after initialization